Homelessness in the UK

 Photography by Thaddeus Pope

-Back in 2003, when I was 19 years old, I decided to make a photographic documentary about rough-sleeping homeless people in Brighton, England.
+Back in 2003, when I was nineteen years old, I decided to make a photographic documentary about rough-sleeping homeless people in Brighton, England.
 The issue of homelessness was something that I wanted to address because I sympathise with the plight of homeless people and the difficulties that they face in their day-to-day lives.
 I felt appalled that so many people were sleeping rough on the streets of my hometown – that these people could be pushed aside and ignored by society – so I wanted to create a compassionate, yet honest, photographic essay about homelessness that could help restore public interest in this serious problem.
-The following project description is based on my notes from that time.
+The following text is based on my notes from that time.